-They also looted stores, buildings, and homes, freeing prisoners from the city jail to join the fray.
+They also looted stores, buildings, and homes while they freed prisoners from the city jail to join the fray.
 The destruction was so complete that troops began referring to Jackson as “Chimneyville.”
 Grant rejected all civilian requests for protection.
 Arthur Fremantle, a British military observer, wrote in his journal about the scene:

 “All the numerous factories have been burnt down by the enemy, who were of course justified in doing so; but during the short space of 36 hours, in which (Grant’s forces) occupied the city, his troops had wantonly pillaged nearly all the private houses.
 They had gutted all the stores and destroyed what they could not carry away.
 All this must have been done under the very eyes of Grant, whose name was in the book of the Bowman House… I saw the ruins of the Roman Catholic Church, the Priest’s house, and the principal hotel, which were still smoking, together with many other buildings which could in no way be identified with the Confederate Government.”